Torrance Truck Accident Attorney

 Evidence is important in ordinary negligence claims because victims/plaintiffs must establish a lack of ordinary care by a preponderance of the evidence (more likely than not).

-Third-Party Liability for Truck Accidents in Los Angeles County
+Third-Party Liability for Truck Accidents in Torrance Southern California

-Because of the size of these vehicles, large truck collisions often cause other car accidents, motorcycle accidents, catastrophic injuries, such as serious spine injuries, and sometimes wrongful death.
+Because of the size of these vehicles, large truck collisions often cause other car accidents, motorcycle accidents, catastrophic injuries, and sometimes wrongful death.
 The medical expenses in these cases could exceed $1 million.

 Generally, the employer is liable for these damages in truck accident claims.
 Employer liability attaches under the respondeat superior doctrine if the tortfeasor was an employee who was acting in the scope of employment at the time of the crash.
 California law defines these key terms in broad, victim-friendly ways.

 Large truck accidents cases in Torrance are extremely complex.
-For a free consultation with an experienced truck accident attorney in Torrance, contact the Torrance personal injury lawyers from Soofer Law Group.
+For a free case evaluation with an experienced commercial truck collision attorney, contact the Torrance personal injury lawyers from Soofer Law Group.
 We do not charge upfront legal fees in injury cases!
 Call us at (310) 478-5090.